Climate and Natural Systems

 Managing the risks of anthropogenic climate change poses significant challenges both now and in the future.
 Warmer and more extreme weather events will increase the risk of natural disturbances, increase the burden of pests and pathogens, threaten public health, and expose vulnerabilities in critical infrastructural systems.
 The burden of climate resilience and adaptation will fall unequally and inequitably, burdening people of color and rural and poor communities disproportionately.

-Penn State has the critical mass to be a world leader in climate and ecosystem change.
+Penn State has the critical mass to be a world leader in climate and natural systems.
 IEE’s commitment to supporting interdisciplinary research in energy and the environment means we have a unique opportunity to identify solutions to these impacts across natural, social, and built systems.

 Major initiatives within this theme include but are not limited to climate variability and change, ecosystem productivity and biodiversity, stressors and resilience, food and water security, and polar science.